pelson/mpl_notebooks/notebook_format.md

 Place the code from the original example into code cells in notebook, separate the cells where it is needed and/or make sense in the context of the example.

 ##Metadata
 The metadata of the notebook can be edited by clicking ‘Edit Notebook Metadata’ in the Edit Menu.
-At first, the metadata will look something like this:
+By default, the metadata will look something like this:
 ```json
 {
   "name": "",